-In terms of wine production Alto Adige is one of the Italy’s smallest regions with just over 5,000 growers farming some 13,000 acres.
-Napa Valley, mind you has over 39,000 acres under vine while the Chianti DOCG has over 41,000 acres planted.
+In terms of wine production, Alto Adige is one of the Italy’s smallest regions with just over 5,000 growers farming some 13,000 acres.
+Napa Valley, by comparison, has over 39,000 acres under vine while the Chianti DOCG has over 41,000 acres planted.
 But quality here is king with over 98% of the wines produced of DOC level.
-The region’s climate combines alpine influence with warm temperatures during the growing season; that’s because the Dolomites and the Swiss and Austrian Alps in the north act as an enormous rain shadow protecting the area from temperature extremes during the winter.
+The region’s climate combines alpine influence with warm temperatures during the growing season.
+That’s because the Dolomites and the Swiss and Austrian Alps in the north act as an enormous rain shadow protecting the area from temperature extremes during the winter.
 Mediterranean influence from the south makes for some of the hottest temps in Italy during the summer.
-Together both create wide diurnal shifts with a marked separation between high daytime and low night temps.
-For all things viticulture that means the fruit—both apples and grapes-- achieves good ripeness levels and yet retains high natural acidity, a magic combination that makes the wines versatile and in some cases sets up considerable aging potential.
+Together both create wide diurnal shifts with a marked separation between high daytime and low night temperatures.
+For viticulture, that means the fruit—both apples and grapes--achieves good ripeness levels and yet retains high natural acidity, a magic combination that makes the wines versatile and in some cases lends considerable potential to age.

 To the northeast is Valle d’Issarco, just minutes away from the Austrian border.
 Chiusa and Bressanone are the most important towns and the historical abbey, Abbazia di Novicella, is one of the leading coops - producers.
 The abbey dates from the 12th century and the Santa Maria Assunta is one of the most beautiful small basilicas I’ve ever seen—it’s a must see.
-Here in d’Issarco the soils are mainly granitic and whites predominate with some excellent Schiava produced as well.
+Here in the Valley d’Issarco the soils are mainly granitic and white grapes predominate with some excellent Schiava produced as well.